Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 Specifically, the purpose is to sample from the posterior distribution of Thetas.

 After an initial batch of randomly sampled values, the model generates new Thetas.
+The model seeks to generate Thetas such that by evaluating at the new Thetas it gains information about how the model function behaves and if certain Thetas are more likely to be sampled from the posterior or not.
+Intuitively, the model generates Thetas at parameters where there is a lack of information, e.g. predictive variance is high.
 Each Theta is evaluated via the ``sim_f`` at each of the points, until some error threshold is reached.

-[JLN: BETTER DESCRIPTION OF PROBLEM GOES HERE?]

 While the generator loops and updates the model based on returned points from simulations, it detects using a library function if any pending points